Shop Like A Canadian!

-- Ice Cream – Labelled with cute little Blue Cow
+- Ice Cream – Labeled with cute little Blue Cow

-- Carnation Milk – I grew up on Carnation desserts!
+- Carnation Milk – many of us grew up on Carnation desserts!

-- Eagle Brand Milk – so amazing for squares and baking!
+- Eagle Brand Condensed Milk – so amazing for squares and baking!

 - Halloom frying cheese, a new cheese on the Canadian market and it’s terrific.
 Look for either Cedar or PC brands.